Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Credit cards are widely accepted in Argentina, Visa, Master Card, and American Express.

-ATMs (cash machines) to withdraw Argentinean Pesos can be found in many places and do accept foreign cards.
+ATMs (cash machines) to withdraw Argentinean Pesos can be found in many places and accept foreign cards.

 It is a good idea to make sure you always have some small(ish) denomination ARS bills which will make it easier to tip.